jeremy-lilly/osu-beamer-theme/README.md

 ## Usage

-To use, place all five `.sty` files and the `images` directory into your working directory and add
+To use, place all five `.sty` files and the `osu_theme_images` directory into your working directory and add

 `\usetheme{OSU}`